Marlins vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Marlins Betting Records & Stats

-- The Marlins have won 65.2% of the games this season when they were favored on the moneyline (30-16).
+- The Marlins have gone 31-16 in games they were listed as the moneyline favorite (winning 66% of those games).

-- The Marlins have a 60% chance to win this matchup based on the moneyline's implied probability.
+- The implied moneyline probablility for this matchup gives the Marlins a 61.5% chance to win.

-- Miami has played in 102 games with set over/under, and have combined with opponents to go over the total 48 times (48-50-4).
+- Miami has had an over/under set by oddsmakers 103 times, and have combined with opponents to go over the total in 49 of those games (49-50-4).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!